haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 As you can imagine, file descriptors isn't like memory – if you don't return them to the OS the situation can grow ugly fast.
 It's just a matter of time until the application crashes in a long running application.
 This is usually called a file-handle leak.
-In Windows computers, one of the consequences is usually when you try to delete a file but it says that it's being used by another program.
+In Windows computers, when you try to delete a file, usually one of the consequences is that it says it's being used by another program.
 The resource hasn't been freed properly.

 Luckily, most languages nowadays provide us with constructs which allow us to free those resources appropiately.
-Like mentioned, we have under our toolbelt statements like `using` in C# or `try` with resources in Java.
+Like mentioned, we have statements like `using` in C# or `try` with resources in Java in our toolbox.
 In Elixir though, you have to close it with the `IO.close/1` function.

 ## I/O over a socket, in Java